crodjer/watchman/README.md

 Watchman
 ========

-> This was a very old script which I wrote for my personal needs and haven't been using since a long time.
+> This is an old script which I wrote for my personal needs and haven't used since a long time.

 > Answering for the sudden interest observed [on HN](https://news.ycombinator.com/item?id=33094829).
 > The name `watchman` seemd like a reasonable name for what this utlity does.
 I had no knowledge of existance